-Dating Site Scams and Abuse Attorney
+Dating Site Scams

 According to eHarmony.com, there are 40 million Americans using online dating websites.
 Because of this, 20% of current, committed relationships begin online However, because of the sheer amount of people on these sites, there are many dating site scams and abuse.

-What are dating scams and abuse?
+What are dating site scams and abuses?

 There are many types of dating site scams and abuse.
 We include this category on our revenge porn section because we receive calls on almost a daily basis from people who were scammed on these sites and are then being threatened to have their nude photographs shared online.
-While we cover this in our blackmail and extortion section, many scams involve threatening to disclose photographs on websites once they are received in an intimate setting.
+While we cover this in our blackmail and sextortion section, many scams involve threatening to disclose photographs on websites once they are received in an intimate setting.

 According to the FBI, dating scams and abuse cost consumers more money than any other kind of Internet fraud.
 In fact, in 2015, scammer received almost $200 million from victims.

-How to avoid dating scams and abuse?
+How to avoid dating site scams?